kevinkenzhao/discord-bot/README.md

 # discord-bot

 The Discord bot was birthed from the desire for addressing occasional, miscellaneous functions in a private Discord server.
 What began as a URL checker was quickly augmented to provide inspirational quotes and a random number generator.
+The goal of this exercise is to grapple with API querying/response(s), dynamic webpage scraping and parsing, and scheduling in an asynchronous programming scenario.

 ## Bot Avatar